A company may be run by a large group of people with the responsibilities spread out evenly between different departments.

 This amount may be $100,000, but it could also be as much as several million.
 The amount that an organization receives will depend on how much the company can afford to pay in premiums.
 For example, purchasing a policy for a $5,000,000 payment will require that the partners pay more to keep the policy active than if they chose a $100,000 payment.

 The partners will not necessarily benefit from a policy that offers them $500,000.
 The amount of the death benefits will depend on how much money will be required to replace the key person who has died.
 If the partners in the company believe that $100,000 would suffice, purchasing a policy for this amount is a legitimate choice to make.
-The partners can also keep their premiums lower if they purchase a term policy that tends to be less expensive than whole life insurance.
+The partners can also keep their premiums lower if they purchase a term policy that tends to be less expensive than whole life insurance through one the best life insurance companies we have to work with.

 What Can the Company Do with the Death Benefits?